kvietmeier/vagrant/virtualbox/centos/README.md

 **End Provider**

-**Provisioner: Using shell provisioner**
+**Provisioner: Using shell provisioner**<br/>
-A basic box isn't terribly useful.
+A basic box isn't terribly useful. <br/>
 Here we do things like copy in host keys for SSH and install some basic packages that most boxes are missing.
-We also a bad thing - disable SElinux.
+We also do a bad thing - disable SElinux. <br/>
 ToDo - you could put in a check for OS type and switch between yum and apt-get.
 ```ruby
   ###------- Provisioner section - this is where you customize the guest OS.